 Pool Size: The initial size of the pool.
 When the Distiller service is deployed, this number is used to determine the number of service implementation instances that are created and allocated to the free pool awaiting invocation requests.
 The service container can then respond immediately to invocation requests without having to first initialize a service instance.

 Adobe® LiveCycle® Content Services ES (Deprecated) is a content management system installed with LiveCycle.
 It enables users to design, manage, monitor, and optimize human-centric processes.
 Content Services (Deprecated) support ends on 12/31/2014.
 See Adobe product lifecycle document.
-To know about configuring Content Services (Deprecated), see Administering Content Services.

 The Document Management service (